Overview

 Public Carris buses have a strict luggage size limit of 50x40x20cm.
 If you are traveling with standard checked suitcases, the driver may legally refuse entry.
 For those with larger bags, the Metro or a taxi is mandatory.

 Immediately upon exiting any transport hub, you will encounter Calçada Portuguesa (traditional white and black cobblestones).
-These are beautiful but can be incredibly slippery when wet and are difficult for walkers or canes.
+These can be incredibly slippery when wet and are difficult for strollers, walkers, or canes.

 Safety

-Beware of individuals wearing high-visibility vests or unofficial “badges” who offer to help you with ticket machines.
-They often try to keep your change or charge a “service fee.”
-Only accept help from uniformed Metro or CP staff behind glass windows.
+Beware of individuals wearing high-visibility vests or unofficial badges offering help at ticket machines.
+They may try to keep your change or charge a fee.
+Only accept help from uniformed staff behind official glass counters.